swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

-based on some rules informed by the typical behavior of Swift code: initializers and property setters are more likely to use their parameters to construct or update another value, so it is likely more efficient for them to *take* their parameters and forward ownership to the new value they construct.
+based on some rules informed by the typical behavior of Swift code: initializers and property setters are more likely to use their parameters to construct or update another value, so it is likely more efficient for them to *consume* their parameters and forward ownership to the new value they construct.
 Other functions default to *borrowing* their parameters, since we have found this to be more efficient in most situations.